 7.1 The applications must contain at least the following:

-Legal entity documentation: if you applied to the program with a company that is already been created you will be required to submit documentation in case
+Legal entity documentation: if you applied to the program with a company that has already been created, you will be required to submit documentation in case you are selected.

 The following identification documentation will be required for selected companies and members:

 Puerto Rican participants